prem777p/IPS_GZone/README.md

 ## Used By

-This project is used by the following companies:
+This project is used by the following Institute:

 - IPS Group Of College Gwalior